All Episodes

 And I second exit poll question that 60 some odd percent still blame Bush for the economy after four years of Obama.

-But the Clintons have been trying to portray themselves ordinary.
+But the Clintons have been trying to portray themselves as ordinary, Stanford little guy, and so forth.

 Add to that, he and his wife are driving themselves around.